-Actuarial Cost Method Entry Age Normal

-Amortization Method Level Percentage of Payroll, Closed

-Remaining Amortization Period 20 years

-Asset Valuation Method 10 Year smoothed market; 12% soft corridor

-Inflation 2.50%

-Salary Increases 2.5% to 11.5%, including inflation

-Investment Rate of Return 6.75%

-Retirement Age Experience-based table of rates that are specific to the City's plan of benefits.

-Last updated for the 2019 valuation pursuant to an experience study of the period 2014 - 2018 fully generational basis with scale UMP.

-Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
-The rates are projected on a with scale UMP.
+Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll, Closed Remaining Amortization Period 19 years Asset Valuation Method 10 Year smoothed market; 12% soft corridor Inflation 2.50% Salary Increases 3.5% to 11.5%, including inflation Investment Rate of Return 6.75% Retirement Age Experience-based table of rates that are specific to the City's plan of benefits.
+Last updated for the 2019 valuation pursuant to an experience study of the period 2014 - 2018 Mortality Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
+The rates are projected on a fully generational basis with scale UMP.
 Pre-retirement: PUB(10) mortality tables, with the Public Safety table used for males and the General Employee table used for females.
-The rates are projected in a fully generational basis
+The rates are projected in a fully generational basis with scale UMP.
+Other Information: Notes There were no benefit changes during the year.

-Other Information:

-Notes Increased municipal matching ratio from 1-1 to 2-1.